 Answer: This room has great space and, thanks to two windows, lots of natural light, like designer Francesca Albertazzi’s own workspace (below).
 I would start by painting the walls white to take advantage of the light.
 I recommend Benjamin Moore’s Cloud White or Chantilly Lace in a matte finish.

-To add visual interest and a pop of color, wallpaper the wall you see upon entering the room in a bright and cheerful wallpaper like Farrow & Ball’s Wisteria.
+To add visual interest and a pop of light, change the existing doors and windows and upon entering the room you will see a bright and cheerful light in all the room.